mosaicml/composer/composer/algorithms/gated_linear_units/README.md

 Fused LayerNorm replaces implementations of `torch.nn.LayerNorm` with a `apex.normalization.fused_layer_norm`.
 The fused kernel provides increased GPU utilization.

+# TODO (Moin): think of a good graphic for gated linear units
 | ![FusedLayerNorm](https://miro.medium.com/max/1200/0*ugfR_r4J9PK8tXNb)|
 |:--|
 |*A visualization of the impact of Fused LayerNorm.*|